mobizt/FirebaseClient/resources/docs/realtime_database.md

     Filtering response payload for SSE mode (HTTP Streaming).

-    This is optional option to allow specific events filtering.
+    This is optional to allow specific events filtering.

     The following event keywords are supported.